If he didn't confirm, he better have a damn good reason.

 You like him, and you're looking forward to Saturday.
 In fact, you're already wondering what you're going to wear and what you're going to talk about.

-My response to her: Hi Jean.
-No. I would not email or call him.
-I know it’s difficult to wait…kind of painful even.
+I know it’s difficult to wait — kind of painful even.
 But he asked you out and, although it was up in the air about the details, it was set to do a particular thing on a particular night.
 That's a date, right?
 Wait and see what he does.

-The gal who emails "just to confirm" sends the signal she's willing to accept him even if he doesn't come through with his promises.
-And you, Jean, are not that gal.
-That gal also says "yes" when he calls on Friday afternoon for a Friday evening date.
+The woman who texts or calls "just to confirm" sends the signal that she's willing to accept him even if he doesn't come through with his promises.
+And you are NOT that woman.
+That woman also says "yes" when he calls on Friday afternoon for a Friday evening date.
 She's the woman he plays with, not the one he marries.

 I'm not saying that if he doesn't get in touch, you should forget about him.
 Something may have come up out of the ordinary that prevented him from coming through.
 But it's important to see what he's going to do without prompting.
 Hold tight!
 This is where you set the pace for all that comes next.

-People, including my clients, ask me all the time whether I offer dating and relationship coaching for single men (like the guy who didn't call Jean).
+People, including my clients, ask me all the time whether I offer dating and relationship coaching for single men.
 I don't.
 But I tell them that I help men by helping women.
 (It really is ALL about you!)
-One of the most transformational ways I support women is by helping you better understand GROWNUP men.
-Just like you, and me, and Jean, the men you're dating have lived and learned.
+One of the most transformational ways I support women is by helping you better understand GROWN-UP men.
+Just like you and me, the men you're dating have lived and learned.
 I’ve spoken to countless single men over the years about their experiences with women, especially those in their 40s, 50s and beyond so that I can fully support you in your journey toward your own grownup love story and find that space where you are coming to your relationships with love, on purpose.